What Causes Endometriosis

 GMOs, Grains, Soy Products, and Sugar's Role in Endometriosis

-Foods like GMOs, grains, soy products, and sugar can have estrogenic effects contributing to inflammation—a key player in worsening endometriosis.
+Foods like GMOs, grains, soy products, and sugar can have estrogenic effects that contribute to inflammation.

 Research indicates that cutting back on these food types may benefit those with this condition.
 Examine food labels to ensure that you are aware of the contents of your diet.